NicolasMaxime/TpSpring/README.md

 TP4 : git checkout dataJPA

-To run the program, use maven : mvn spring-boot:run
+To run spring programs, use maven : mvn spring-boot:run

+To run angular front, go in directory then :
+> yarn install
+> ng serve